uhh-cms/nanogen/README.md

   # custom gt to use for this dataset, defaults to the gt of the config (optional)
   global_tag: optional_custom_gt

+  # custom campaign postfix, defaults to the postfix of the config (optional)
+  campaign_postfix: optional_custom_postfix

 # extension of tt_dl